The last case in a series of Bard Avaulta Mesh bellwether trials has settled just weeks before it was scheduled to go to trial.

 Anyone paying attention could see this coming.
 C. R. Bard does not want to take another verdict in these cases.
 Why not just work harder to settle them all?
 Well, that is a question I don’t have an answer to… it just makes no sense.
 It will happen soon.
 But I think Bard’s defense counsel will make a lot more money first.

 While details of the settlement have not been disclosed, it brings an end to the three cases chosen for early trial dates in attempts to assist the parties gauge how juries might respond to evidence and testimony that will more than likely be repeated through the litigation of these cases.

 The first of the three bellwether trials, tried last July, resulted in a $2 million verdict against Bard, $1.5 million of which was awarded in punitive damages, designed to punish the medical device manufacturer for their actions surrounding the design and sale of the product.
 The second trial began and ended on the same day in August 2013, when the parties reached a confidential settlement agreement during the first day of trial.
-While the outcome of these early trials are not binding on other cases, they are designed to facilitate vaginal mesh settlement negotiations in the thousands of cases filed throughout the country.
-Bard knows another verdict is going to send the value of these cases through the roof.
-So the only case they will have the guts to try is going to be one where the facts are awful for the plaintiff.
+While the outcome of these early trials is not binding on other cases, they are designed to facilitate vaginal mesh settlement negotiations in the thousands of cases filed throughout the country.
+Bard knows another verdict will send the value of these cases through the roof.
+So the only case they will have the guts to try will be one where the facts are awful for the plaintiff.
 There are not too many of those cases out there in this litigation.

 How We Got Here